kubernetes/kubernetes/docs/proposals/volume-provisioning.md

 We propose that:

-1. For the base impelementation storage class and volume selectors are mutually exclusive.
+1. For the base implementation storage class and volume selectors are mutually exclusive for now.

 2. An api object will be incubated in extensions/v1beta1 named `storage` to hold the a `StorageClass` API resource.
 Each StorageClass object contains parameters required by the provisioner to provision volumes of that class.
 These parameters are opaque to the user.